exercism/java/go/error-handling/README.md

   function_.
 Either way `Use` should return the error.

-- _Also note_: if the Resource was opened successfully make sure to call its Close function no matter what (even if errors have occurred).
+- _Also note_: if the Resource was opened successfully make sure to call its Close function exactly once no matter what (even if errors have occurred).

 Testing for specific error types may be performed by [type assertions](https://golang.org/ref/spec#Type_assertions).
 You may also